kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/numpy/numpy.md

 As any first-year computer science major will tell you, the selection sort is useful for its simplicity, but is much too slow to be useful for larger arrays.
 For a list of N values, it requires N loops, each of which does on the order of ~ N comparisons to find the swap value.
-In terms of the “big-O” notation often used to characterize these algo‐ rithms (see “Big-O Notation” on page 92), selection sort averages � N 2 : if you dou‐ ble the number of items in the list, the execution time will go up by about a factor of four.
+In terms of the “big-O” notation often used to characterize these algorithms (see “Big-O Notation”), selection sort averages O(N^2) : if you double the number of items in the list, the execution time will go up by about a factor of four.

-Even selection sort, though, is much better than my all-time favorite sorting algo‐ rithms, the bogosort:
+Even selection sort, though, is much better than my all-time favorite sorting algorithms, the bogosort:

 ```
 In[3]: def bogosort(x):
          while np.any(x[:-1] > x[1:]):
            np.random.shuffle(x)
        return x

 In[4]: x = np.array([2, 1, 4, 3, 5])
 bogosort(x)Out[4]: array([1, 2, 3, 4, 5])
 ```

 This silly sorting method relies on pure chance: it repeatedly applies a random shuffling of the array until the result happens to be sorted.
 With an average scaling of
-O( N × N) ! (that’s N times N factorial), this should—quite obviously—never be used for any real computation.
+O( N × N) ! (that’s N times N factorial), this should quite obviously never be used for any real computation.

 Fortunately, Python contains built-in sorting algorithms that are much more efficient than either of the simplistic algorithms just shown.
 We’ll start by looking at the Python built-ins, and then take a look at the routines included in NumPy and optimized for NumPy arrays.

 **Fast Sorting in NumPy: np.sort and np.argsort**